jjakk/jjakk/Readme.md

-I'm John, a software developer primarily focused on front-end, and mobile app development.
+I'm John, a software developer primarily focused on front-end app development.
 I work mostly in Javascript, and am proficient in Express, and React.
 In addition to coding, I also have an interest in UI Design.
 On the side I've founded Protos Apps, a small tech startup focused on developing mobile, and web apps.
 ## Some of My Projects
 ### Brick Drop
 A minimalist hyper-casual game